SakshiRa/blast-ct/README.md

 **B**rain **L**esion **A**nalysis and **S**egmentation **T**ool for **C**omputed **T**omography - Version 2.0.0

+## 🔧 NOTE: Updated, Installable Fork
+> **This is an updated and fully installable version of BLAST-CT.**
+> The original repo fails on install due to bundled binaries + outdated packaging.
+> This fork:
+> • Works via `pip install blast-ct`
+> • Downloads models from Hugging Face
+> • Cleans up inference + training CLI for modern environments

 This repository provides our deep learning image segmentation tool for traumatic brain injuries in 3D CT scans.

 Please consider citing our article when using our software: